Belgian Football League: Football rules

 The BFL uses the American college football rules: (2013/2014 NCAA Rulebook).
 These differ from the popular professional league of the United States, the NFL.
-The officials are organised in the Belgian american football officials committee (BAFOC).
+The officials are organised in the Belgian American Football Officials Committee (BAFOC).

 The conferences

 The BFL is divided into a Dutch-speaking conference and a French-speaking conference, based on the northern Flemish Community and the southern French Community of Belgium.
 These two communities intermingle in the territory of Brussels, two teams based in Brussels play in the Dutch (FAFL) and one team plays in the French (LFFAB).
-The LFFAB has one team from Luxembourg, the Steelers.
+The LFFAB has one team from Luxembourg, the Steelers, but they left the league in 2026 for Germany Oberliga.
 The conferences are important for the championship game as they determine who will participate in the play-offs.
 Teams only play interconference games in the play-offs.

 Teams

 There are 18 BFL teams.
 The La Louvière Wolves are on hold.
 New teams must be located 20 km from an existing team.
 This rule does not apply for Brussels.
+Luxembourg Steelers left in 2026 for Germany Oberliga.